skratchdot/skratchdot.com/_posts/2012-07-15-coldfusion-convert-string-to-struct.md

 ---
 layout: post
-title: "Coldfusion: Convert String To Struct"
+title: 'Coldfusion: Convert String To Struct'
 published: true
 categories:
   - ColdFusion
 tags:
   - ColdFusion
 ---

 The other day I had the need to create a nested structure